 Posting jobs to Facebook

 Now that you’ve decided that Facebook has the potential to garner positive hiring results, it’s time to get the basics down.
 Jobs on Facebook is the title of the site that you will need to access in order to post a job to Facebook.
-Note that Facebook Careers is their employer careers site to hire companies for Facebook, itself.
+Note that Meta Careers, previously known as Facebook Careers, is their employer careers site to hire companies for Facebook, itself.

 Step 1.
 Access Facebook.